-In West Australia we have two separate trials, Utility trials and Three sheep trials.
+In West Australia we have three types of trials, Utility trials , Yard trials and Three sheep trials.

 At a utility trial you cast your dog around five sheep (cast distances vary a lot depending on the ground but usually between 50 and 150 mtrs) and bring them into the circle around the peg where you are standing.
 From there, you must bring them into a yarded off area and they are mixed with other sheep and worked through three or four yards, through a race, and into a force pen where a certain number will be drafted off.
 After this you release another five back into the paddock area and work through three obstacles.
 The setup will differ a little, depending on the venue.
 There may be a truck to force the sheep into and there may be four obstacles to negotiate in the paddock.
 Obstacles will vary.
 There is usually a gap which is like a small section of fence with a gap in the middle, a race, which is self explanatory, a bridge, which is similar to a race but the sheep walk up a ramp, usually wooden, and down the other side.
 This obstacle is not as difficult as it seems to get the sheep on, but occasionally the sheep are reluctant to leave it as they feel safe above the dog.
 So for this obstacle it helps to have a dog with a strong walk up to force the sheep off.
 Once again some dogs won’t do this naturally and it needs to be taught.